dronepryj/Drone-Projects-Showcase/README.md

 The project is organized as follows:
 /
 ├── index.html # Main HTML file
-├── styles.css # Stylesheet for the website
+├── style01.css # Stylesheet for the website
 ├── script.js # JavaScript for interactivity
 ├── project1_photo1.jpg # Sample images for Project 1
 ├── project1_photo2.jpg